-Physical or biological anthropologists specialize in researching human remains to obtain information about individuals' lives.
-Forensic anthropologists work with law enforcement agencies to help obtain data that might help solve cases.
-For example, physical anthropologists working at the Smithsonian Institute conduct research on behalf of several governmental agencies.
-Other possible career paths include epidemiology and positions with museums.
+Physical or biological anthropologists specialize in the biology and behavior of humans and their ancestors, with a particular focus on evolution.
+For example a physical anthropologists could work at the Smithsonian Institute conducting research on behalf of several governmental agencies.
+Other possible career paths include epidemiology and positions with research institutes.

-Physical anthropologists are expected to obtain master's degrees.
-Programs with a focus on physical anthropology include specialized coursework on anatomy, chemistry, conducting field research, hands-on laboratory work and osteology, as well as standard anthropology classes.
-Many colleges offer specialized programs that include law enforcement-related content, such as homicide investigation and crime scene processing.
+Physical anthropologists are usually expected to obtain at least a master's degrees.
+Programs with a focus on physical anthropology include specialized coursework on anatomy, chemistry, biological evolution, conducting field research, hands-on laboratory work and osteology, as well as standard anthropology classes.

-The occupations of anthropologist and archaeologist are categorized together by the BLS, so in May 2015, the reported average salary for physical anthropologists was also $61,220, with an expected job growth rate of 4 percent during the 2014-2024 decade.
-The District of Columbia, New York and Massachusetts were the top-paying states for anthropologists and archaeologists in general in 2015, with a mean yearly wage of $64,290 in May 2015.
+The occupations of anthropologist and archaeologist are categorized together by the BLS, so in May 2018, the reported average salary for physical anthropologists was also $65,310, with an expected job growth rate of 10 percent during the 2018-2028 decade.
+Massachusetts, Hawaii and Washington were the top-paying states for anthropologists and archaeologists in general in 2018, with a mean yearly wage as high as $91,140 in May 2018.

 Postsecondary Anthropology Teacher

-According to the American Anthropological Association, the largest concentration of anthropology positions is in academia..
+According to the American Anthropological Association, the largest concentration of anthropology positions are in academia.
 Anthropologists often find work as educators or researchers employed by universities on the postsecondary level.
-In these positions, they may teach courses on a variety of topics, usually specializing in one of the four main branches of anthropology: sociocultural anthropology, linguistics, physical anthropology or archaeology.
-Academic research positions are available with schools and might include running a research laboratory or conducting field research on behalf of the institution.
+In these positions, they may teach courses on a variety of topics, usually specializing in one of the four main branches of anthropology: sociocultural, linguistic, physical, or archaeology.
+Academic research positions are also available with schools and might include running a research laboratory or conducting field research on behalf of the institution.

-The U.S. Bureau of Labor Statistics (BLS) reported that in May 2015, anthropology and archaeology postsecondary teachers earned a median annual salary of $77,650.
-The BLS also predicted that postsecondary anthropology teachers will experience job growth of 13 percent through the 2014-2024 decade as enrollment in colleges and universities continues to increase.
+The U.S. Bureau of Labor Statistics (BLS) reported that in May 2018, anthropology and archaeology postsecondary teachers earned an average annual salary of $94,080.
+The BLS also predicted that postsecondary anthropology teachers will experience job growth of 7 percent through the 2018-2028 decade as enrollment in colleges and universities continues to increase.